Comparing Mindbreeze to Google Cloud Search, Coveo, Lucidworks, Yippy, Elasticsearch, and Solr

 Finding Success with Mindbreeze

 After undergoing our evaluation last winter and joining the Mindbreeze partner network, we continue to find Mindbreeze offers an excellent combination of built-in features with tools for extending capabilities when necessary.
 In the past year we’ve released our Oracle WebCenter Content Connector for Mindbreeze, had ten employees complete the Mindbreeze Expert Certification and helped a long-time customer migrate from GSA to Mindbreeze.
-If you have any questions about our experience with Mindbreeze or would like to know more, please contact us or leave a comment below.
+If you have any questions about our experience with Mindbreeze or would like to know more, please contact us.

 Time running out on your GSA?